Twisted Colossus: Twisted Colossus

-Use in media
+In pop culture

+The roller coaster, alongside other Six Flags Magic Mountain rides, was featured in the music video of Katy Perry's "Chained To The Rhythm ft.
+Skip Marley".
+It is used as a backdrop for Skip Marley's part and the final chorus, where a dance scene takes place at the foot of the ride's high five element.

+This attraction is featured in the 2021 film, Yes Day.

 Colossus was nearing completion in May 1978 when it was used as a backdrop for fight scenes in the NBC TV movie Kiss Meets the Phantom of the Park.
 In 1983, it was featured in the film National Lampoon's Vacation as Screemy Meemy.
 In the sitcom Step by Step, Colossus is the roller coaster that the Lambert-Foster family rides in the opening sequence.
 The roller coaster was also seen in television episodes of Knight Rider, Wonder Woman, and The A-Team.
+American rapper, Tyler, the Creator has a song named after Colossus on his 2013 album, Wolf.
+The song is about a crazed fan encounter at Six Flags Magic Mountain.

 Incidents

 A 20-year-old woman died after being thrown from the ride in December 1978.
 An investigation determined the lap bar restraint was in working condition, but they speculated that the rider's size may have made the restraint ineffective.

 On September 8, 2014, while workers were disassembling the track, the top of the lift hill on Colossus caught on fire.
 The fire – which occurred while the park was closed – was contained and no injuries were reported.

-On July 7, 2022, an 8-year-old girl was wounded in the head when a mobile phone struck her while she was riding the roller coaster.
+On July 7, 2022, an 8-year-old girl was wounded when a mobile phone struck her in the head while she was riding the roller coaster.